postmanlabs/labs-docs/v6/enterprise/audit_logs.md

 * When users received an invitation to a team
 * Which user performed a specific action.

 Audit logs currently include events for team management, billing, and security.
-In the future, we'll enable events such as publishing documentation, creating API keys or monitors
+In the future, we'll enable events for publishing documentation, creating API keys and creating monitors.

-Here's a list of events that are currently logged:
+The table below lists currently logged events.

 | Action name  |   Human readable name        |     Description         |